 “Not all the time,” I told him.
 “Just all the time when you go to see him.”

 I went on to explain to him that dress is very important to that generation, those born before World War II.
 “It’s not that it’s right or wrong,” I said.
 “It’s just the way you look” has a lot to do with what that generation thinks of you.
 It’s not that they think you’re better or worse than them; it just says a lot to them about who you are as a person—and it especially makes an impact when almost no one else in your generation is doing it.
 You didn’t have to dress like that.
 You didn’t have a dress code.
 But the fact that you understood your audience communicated to him a high degree of respect and professionalism.”

 “The only thing I’m having trouble with,” my millennial friend said, “is it feels so fake.”

 “I understand,” I said, realizing that authenticity is very important to the younger generations.
 “But think of it this way.
 Most guys your age look at someone that old and think, ‘Forget what you think; I’m going to dress how I want.’
 But the fact that you stopped and considered (well, with your wife’s help) what he would want is actually more authentic, in my opinion.
 There’s definitely value in not caring what people think, to not get your value and worth from the opinions of others.
 But that’s not what you were doing here.
 Instead, you were communicating your wisdom in understanding your audience and your willingness to adapt for the sake of building a bridge of relationship.
 I’m not sure if you can get more authentic than that.”

 Zach Thomas is an entrepreneur, Chick-fil-A franchisee, business/life coach, public speaker, blogger, and author of Leader Farming: Growing Leaders to Grow Your Business.
-His next book, Pioneer Parenting, is expected to release in the Winter of 2020.
+His next book, Pioneer Parenting, is expected to release in 2020.